YelloNolo/Browser-Scripts/readme.md

 ## vrcdb.ravenwood.dev

-- Removes blurr effect that covered part of the image.
+- Removes blur effect that covered part of the image.
 - Increases the image size to 100%/100% instead of 100%/55%.

 ## ✈️ Other Locations